pingcap/docs/troubleshoot-lock-conflicts.md

 ![two-phase of optimistic transaction mode](/media/troubleshooting-lock-pic-01.png)

-More than details information about Percolator and  TiDB’s algorithm of transaction, see them in [Google's Percolator](https://ai.google/research/pubs/pub36726)。
+More than details information about Percolator and TiDB’s algorithm of the transaction, see them in [Google's Percolator](https://ai.google/research/pubs/pub36726)。

 ### Prewrite Pharse